 Checking the scanner plug

-If the cable checks out okay, go ahead and plug it into a donor vehicle and check if it works.
+If the cable checks out okay, go ahead and plug it into a donor vehicle and test it.
 This helps confirm the problem is definitely the scanner.

 Check the scanner fuse

-If your scanner is toast and you need to buy an inexpensive scanner that gets the job done, check out the Topdon vs Autel code reader review, and check out the scanners I recommend here on the “Mechanics tools page.”
+If your scanner is toast and you need an inexpensive one that gets the job done, check out the Topdon vs Autel code reader review and the scanners I recommend here on the “Mechanics tools page.”

 About the Author